![]() |

 Using www.thetrainline.com allows you to book all your tickets together in one place, in €, £ or $, international cards no problem.
 There's a small booking fee.
 Who are Thetrainline.com?

-Booking opens up to 6 months ahead for Eurostar, up to 4 months ahead for Paris-Zurich, and up to 6 months ahead for the Zurich-Zagreb sleeper, see more information about when bookings open.
+Booking opens up to 6 months ahead for Eurostar, up to 4 months ahead for Paris-Zurich, and up to 6 months ahead for the Zurich-Zagreb sleeper, see more about when bookings open.
 I recommend waiting until all 3 trains have opened for booking and times are confirmed before buying a non-refundable Eurostar ticket, unless you're prepared to take a calculated risk.

 Tip: Click via/avoid and enter Paris as a via station to limit the search to routes via Paris.